2021 Community Service Project

-This year, we are working with two organizations - Jonathan’s Place and Buckner House - to help stretch their grant funds for onsite renovations!
-To simplify the process of finding AAGD members to donate and/or discount their supplies and services to the project, AAGD is hosting a reverse auction.
+This past year we worked with two organizations - Jonathan’s Place and Buckner - to help stretch their grant funds for onsite renovations!
+To simplify the process of finding AAGD members to donate and/or discount their supplies and services to the project, AAGD hosted a reverse auction.
+We divided the needs of these organizations into small projects and allowed our members to donate supplies and/or labor to help lower the cost.

 THE IMPACT OF YOUR DONATION